In 2005 I had the big vision to travel the world by myself and to go to all the places I’ve always dreamed about.

 In my opinion, I’m enough is a must-read to better understand our most common limiting belief which is the one of not being enough.

 In whatever way, it may show up for you make sure that you detect it and disempower this belief in yourself as soon as possible.

 So what can you do if you are in a similar situation and are worried, or have fear, and self-doubt of realizing your dream?

 - Ask yourself what’s the worst possible scenario that could happen.

 - What would you do if that would happen?
-What’s the best solution for the worst case scenario?
+What’s your best solution for the worst-case scenario?

 - If you aren’t able to solve it on your own ask for help.